09 Sep Exercises For Stiff Ankles

 Ankle Dorsiflexion Overhaul [P]Rehab Program

-Stretching of the calf is often recommended when the goal is to improve ankle range of motion through muscle-tendon length, however, stretching was shown to be no better than just eccentric exercises.
+Stretching of the calf is often recommended when the goal is to improve ankle range of motion through muscle-tendon length, however, stretching was shown to be no better than just performing eccentric exercises.
 This means when performing an eccentric exercise, go through the entire range of motion!
 You should be feeling a stretch in the calf at the end of the motion.
-If you were looking for alternative ways to improve your ankle and calf mobility, here is a comprehensive calf mobilization video you can try!

 - You J-Y, Lee H-M, Luo H-J, Leu C-C, Cheng P-G, Wu S-K (2009) Gastrocnemius tightness on joint angle and work of lower extremity during gait.
 Clin Biomech (Bristol, Avon) 24(9):744–750.